genisis0x/42-exam-miner----Basic/README.md

 # 42-School--C- Basic Exam Pisicne Questions and Solution's
-Repository is used to get prepaired for C - beginner exam in 42 School Silicon Valley.
+Repository is used for the prepration of C - beginner exam in 42 School Silicon Valley.

-Solution provided are fully tested and written by me for each problem, for some problem's there are more then one solution.
+Solution provided are fully tested and written by me, for some problem's there are more then one solution.

-For better understanding pull the work and use debugger(LLDB or GBD) to see how each step works. -_-
+For better understanding pull the work and use debugger(LLDB or GBD) to see how each step works. -_- Any suggestion's will be highly appreciated.

 # If you found helpful then please do follow and give a star :D